ANISIMOV-STUDIO/IOT_App/lib/docs/adr/002-animation-library.md

 **Accepted** - November 2, 2025

 ## Context
-The HVAC Control application requires smooth, engaging animations to enhance user experience and provide visual feedback.
+The BREEZ Home application requires smooth, engaging animations to enhance user experience and provide visual feedback.
 Animations are needed for:

 1. Screen transitions and page navigation
 2. UI element entrances and exits